mkkellogg/TrailRendererJS/README.md

 // create the trail renderer object const trail = new TrailRenderer( scene, false );

+// set how often a new trail node will be added and existing nodes will be updated trail.setAdvanceFrequency(30);

 // create material for the trail renderer const trailMaterial = TrailRenderer.createBaseMaterial();